100481185/CSCI3060-SOFE3980-Project/README.md

 Installation:
 -------------
 ###Get the source:

-    There are two options methods to obtain the source code.
-For developers, and for those who want to maintain the most current version the recommended  option is the second
+There are two options main methods to obtain the source code.
+>   * Developers and for those who want to maintain the most current version the recommended  option is the second
+>   *

 * Option1: Download the zip:
   \[ [xStream.zip][id2] \]